jaumeCloquellCapo/jaumeCloquellCapo.github.io/_posts/2024-06-15-mistakes-soft-managers.md

 Lack of transparency hinders team efficiency.
 While it might seem efficient to micromanage every detail, it often creates bottlenecks rather than streamlining processes.

 Managers must learn to relinquish control and trust their teams.
-Micromanaging every aspect isn't feasible or productive; instead, maintaining composure and faith in the team's capabilities yields better results.
+Micromanaging every aspect isn't feasible or productive instead, manage projects according to the owner’s level of task-relevant maturity.

 ## Abuse time Meetings